nascimento-jgb/Little-Lemon-food-ordering-app/README.md

 # Little Lemon food ordering app
-The Little Lemon restaurant has discovered that their customers are frustrated that they can't easily order food online.
-They want to resolve this issue so that they can better plan staff and food supplies and not solely rely on customers in the restaurant for business.
+The Little Lemon restaurant has discovered that customers are frustrated that they can't easily order food online.
+They want to resolve this issue to better plan staff and food supplies and not solely rely on customers in the restaurant for business.

 ## Key Learnings: